 The grammar for verb group identification can be loaded as a Jape grammar into the GATE architecture and can be used in any application: the module is domain independent.
+The grammar file is located within the ANNIE plugin, in the directory plugins/ANNIE/resources/VP.

-20.2 Noun Phrase Chunker
+21.2 Noun Phrase Chunker